Chia-Network/cadt/README.md

 sudo apt-get install ca-certificates curl gnupg
 ```

-2. Add Chia's official GPG Key (if you have installed Chia with `apt`, you'll have this key already):
+2. Add Chia's official GPG Key (if you have installed Chia with `apt`, you'll have this key already and will get a message about overwriting the existing key, which is safe to do):

 ```
 curl -sL https://repo.chia.net/FD39E6D3.pubkey.asc | sudo gpg --dearmor -o /usr/share/keyrings/chia.gpg